Tasty and Healthy Tailgating Foods

 In a food processor, combine the beans with 1 clove of garlic and a healthy pinch of salt.
 Turn the machine on, and add the 1/4 cup olive oil in a steady stream through the feed tube; blend until smooth.
 Taste, and add more garlic if you like; then, puree the mixture again.

-Another hard-to-screw-up healthy choice.
-Although avocados are a pretty fatty fruit, it’s the good fat.
-To take the really easy route, just mash everything with a fork:
+Another easy-to-make healthy choice.
+Although avocados are pretty fatty, it’s good fat, the healthy kind of fat!
+To make it really easy, mash everything with a fork:

 - 2 avocados